-4.4.3 The University recognises that with advances in modern technology, it is easier to make covert recordings i.e. recordings of meetings or conversations made without the consent of the participants.
+The University recognises that with advances in modern technology, it is easier to make covert 5.3.3 recordings i.e. recordings of meetings or conversations made without the consent of the participants.
 Where recordings are made of telephone calls, this activity is likely to be in breach of the Regulation of Investigatory Powers Act.
-In the case of recordings of face-to-face meetings, the material gained is likely to be held in breach of the participant's Article 8 rights under the Human Rights Act and the Data Protection Act.
-For this reason, the University will not permit the use of covert recordings in conduct cases, except in exceptional
+In the case of recordings of face-to-face meetings, the material gained is likely to be held in breach of the participant's Article 8 rights under the Human Rights Act and the UK's data protection regulations.
+For this reason, the University will not permit the use of covert recordings in conduct cases, except in exceptional circumstances.